GeoWorld: Providing Full-frame Geometry Features to Facilitate 3D Scene Generation: Methodology

 Specifically, given the ground-truth data $I$, a randomly sampled timestep $t$, and the corresponding Gaussian noise $\epsilon$, we first encode $I$ using the pre-trained VAE encoder and apply the forward process to obtain the input $\mathbf{x}$ for the geometry-constrained diffusion model.
 Geometry tokens $c_{geo}$ are obtained as described in Sec.~\ref{sec:geoadapt}.
 The diffusion loss is then defined as:

 Given the predicted views $I_{pred}$ and the geometry model $G$, the geometric loss is defined as:

 By leveraging the priors of the geometry model, this design could implicitly provide the model with real-world geometric information, ensuring that the optimization direction of the geometry-constrained model is geometrically consistent with the ground truth.
-The geometry alignment loss is defined as:
+The geometric alignment loss is defined as:

 where $\lambda$ is used as the weight for the geometric loss.
-As shown in Fig.~\ref{fig:ab_modeldesign}, we observe that the outputs exhibit fewer geometric distortions and artifacts after incorporating the geometry alignment loss.
+As shown in Fig.~\ref{fig:ab_modeldesign}, we observe that the outputs exhibit fewer geometric distortions and artifacts after incorporating the geometric alignment loss.